Relaxed, internationally inspired dining and cool cocktails on the Camps Bay strip.

-When it opened in 2016, The 41 slotted rather seamlessly into Camps Bay’s high-energy hub – offering a laidback, easy-eating dining experience by day, and an up-tempo vibe at night.
+Since it opened in 2016, The 41 slotted seamlessly into Camps Bay’s high-energy hub, offering a relaxed LGBT-friendly, good-quality dining, an uptempo vibe and superb cocktails.

-French restaurateurs Gilles Blanc and Nicolas Da Costa have a wealth of experience in the hospitality industry, having managed a number of top establishments across Singapore, Laos and Australia.
-After falling in love with Cape Town and its thriving restaurant scene, they opened The 41 on the Camps Bay strip in October 2016.
+Restaurateurs Gilles Blanc and Nicolas Da Costa have a wealth of experience in the hospitality industry, having managed a number of top establishments across Singapore, Laos and Australia.
+After visiting Cape Town and falling in love with its thriving restaurant scene, the Frenchmen decided to open The 41 on the Camps Bay strip in October 2016.
 Their international influence is evident in the restaurant’s diverse menu, with offerings ranging from pizza and burgers to seafood and steak.

 The 41 is unsurprisingly best known as a sundowner spot (location, location, location!), which is not to say it falls short in the food department.
 The menu is inspired by various cuisines.
 We started with the highly recommended potato-and-Parmesan churros with chipotle mayo, and they were superb.
 My only question: where can I order a million?
 Other options include classic chicken livers, crispy squid, Spanish-style meatballs and nachos.

 For mains, we opted for beef fillet basted in wagyu-bone-marrow butter, which was melt-in-your-mouth good; moules marinières (mussels in a white wine sauce), which transported us to Belgium; and The 41 burger – although on the expensive side – was one of the more indulgent burgers I’ve enjoyed recently.
 If you’re not in the mood that hungry, there are a variety of salads and pizzas, too.